Working Around Water

 The changes made in and about a stream can include activities (e.g., removal of invasive vegetation) or “works.”
 Under the WSA, “works” is defined to mean anything that can be or is used to divert, store, measure and convey water; and produce measure, transmit or use energy.

 "Stream" is defined in the WSA as a natural watercourse, including a natural glacier course or natural body of water.
-Bodies of water described by the term “stream” can include a lake, pond, river, creek, spring, ravine, gulch, wetland features with open standing water, or glacier (whether or not the glacier usually contains water or ice).
+Bodies of water described by the term “stream” can include a lake, pond, river, creek, spring, ravine, gulch, wetland, or glacier, whether or not usually containing water, including ice.